sdat2/sdat2.github.io/index.md

 Climate models have well-known biases in tropical cyclone frequency, intensity, and seasonality — mostly because they can't resolve the small-scale dynamics of TC genesis and structure at typical ~1° grid spacing.
 But broad-scale thermodynamic fields like sea surface temperature are much more reliable.
 My thesis leans into this asymmetry: instead of trusting the TCs that climate models produce directly, we use thermodynamic theory (potential intensity, potential size) applied to the large-scale fields to calculate what the worst possible storm *could* be.
 These idealised theories make strong assumptions (steady-state Carnot engines, etc.), but they let you sidestep the messy dynamical biases entirely.
 I think this thermodynamic-first approach — trust the fields climate models are good at, use theory for the rest — is underexplored and could be useful beyond tropical cyclones.

+### Physical bounds and tail risk

+Many extreme phenomena are bounded — a pandemic can only kill everyone ([Cirillo & Taleb, 2020](https://doi.org/10.1038/s41567-020-0921-x)), and a tropical cyclone can only extract so much energy from the ocean.
+If you know (or can estimate) that bound, does it actually help with risk estimation?
+My statistical simulations suggest yes, a lot: knowing the upper bound of storm surge heights reduces uncertainty in the 1-in-100 year return period by roughly 3×, even when the bound itself is imperfect.
+The improvement is robust to moderate errors and only breaks down if the bound estimate is extremely noisy.
+This is intuitive — fitting a Weibull-class GEV distribution with a known endpoint is a much better-constrained problem than fitting one without.
+The open question is whether this translates cleanly into real-world risk management with more complex models, real observations, and non-stationarity from climate change.
+I think it should, and it's something I'd like to explore further.

 ### Contact

 Feel free to get in touch.
-My email address is ${my github handle} at cam dot ac dot uk .
+My email address is ${my github handle}g at gmail dot com .

 ### Funding